jgehrcke/gipc/docs/index.rst

 =======================

 - The ``_GIPCReader.get()`` timeout feature is not available.
-- "Non-blocking I/O" is realized by outsourcing blocking I/O calls to threads in a gevent thread pool.
+- "Non-blocking I/O" is imitated by outsourcing blocking I/O calls to threads in a gevent thread pool.
 Compared to native non-blocking I/O as is available on POSIX-compliant systems, this leads to a significant messaging performance drop.